blackkingback/ForCrowdTangle/README.md

 ## Process The Json Data

-The ProcessTheJson.ipynb is for processing the downloaded json data(which extracts the necessary data and convert them into pandas dataframe)
+The ProcessTheJsonData.ipynb is for processing the downloaded json data(which extracts the necessary data and convert them into pandas dataframe)

 (It has a html version for reading)

+## Process The Json Data Two

+The ProcessTheJsonDataTwo.ipynb is for extract the information from the json or nested json data and save the data in the required format.(Please note it extracts a lot of key information)

 ## The results zip file